Getting Started¶

 # Create the application

-app = EnrichMCP(title="Book Catalog API", description="A simple book catalog for AI agents")
+app = EnrichMCP(title="Book Catalog API", instructions="A simple book catalog for AI agents")

 # Define entities